-Post tournament information and application on your association website (if available), along with schedules, score, etc.
+Post tournament information and application on your association website (if available), along with schedules, score, etc. Links can be provided to sponsors websites.
 ORA's Webmaster will provide a link to your site or will put your schedule onto the ORA site (www.ontario-ringette.com).
-Results should be sent to the ORA website immediately after your event.
+Results must be sent to the Regional G&T Coordinator immediately after your event electronically in the form of a scored schedule.